Dalbeattie: Geography

 Dalbeattie is situated in the Urr valley of which most of the east side is covered by forest.
 The River Urr flows from the north southwards to the Solway Firth and passes by the west side of the town.
 The town has an abundance of distinctive grey granite.

-Economy
+Economy and landmarks

-Granite Quarrying

 Formerly granite quarrying was an important part of the Dalbeattie economy.
 The most prominent of which is the characteristic Craignair quarry which is clearly visible to the west of the town.
 Dalbeattie Granite works was established in 1820 and was situated in Craignair Street, following a direct route from Craignair quarry.

 Many of the workers emigrated to other parts of the world in order to find work, a number emigrated to the United States to work at a sister quarry in Westerly, Rhode Island.
 Granite exported from Dalbeattie went into the Mersey Docks in Liverpool, the Thames Embankment in London, various British lighthouses, even as far as the lighthouse at the southern tip of Ceylon (Sri Lanka).